 '''

 CLIPS>

-; ?arg is argument of handler

-(defmessage-handler LEXEME + (?arg)
+(defmessage-handler LEXEME + (?arg) ; Argument of handler

-; Function concatenation of handler
+(sym-cat ?self ?arg)) ; Function concatenation of handler

-(sym-cat ?self ?arg))

-; SYMBOL + STRING

-CLIPS> (send Dorky + "Duck")
+CLIPS> (send Dorky + "Duck") ; SYMBOL + STRING

-Dorky_Duck; SYMBOL result
+Dorky_Duck ; SYMBOL result

 CLIPS>

 '''

 Notice that the handler is defined for the LEXEME class since that is a superclass of both SYMBOL and STRING.
 In this case, the handler returns a SYMBOL since (sym-cat) is used.